White Background Product Photos: DIY vs AI for Shops

 Many successful sellers use a hybrid approach:

-- Take a clean product photo with your smartphone (DIY)
+- Take a clean product photo with your smartphone using good light.

-- Generate the full image set using automated tools (fast + affordable)
+- Generate the full image set using an AI product photography tool.

 - Hire a photographer for hero products or seasonal campaigns (premium)